xmonader/info_foundation/docs/web_resources.md

 ## How to contribute?

-Go to the respective GitHub repositories to edit the Markdown (*.md) files and/or create issues, requesting changes.
+Go to the respective (source) GitHub repositories to edit the Markdown files (*.md) and/or create issues for requesting changes or giving feedback.

 For the Wiki pages: